LinkeTh/walrusfox/README.md

 Notes:

-- In normal usage, Firefox launches the native host according to the manifest, this will be enough to get the current colors.
+- In normal usage, Firefox launches the native host according to the manifest; this is enough to retrieve and send colors to the browser.
-- You should keep the server running (e.g., via a systemd user service) so CLI commands can be delivered to the extension client.
-Running the server is optional, you need it if you want to send commands (like 'update') from another script (wallpaper changer for example)
+- The native host now auto-starts the socket server on-demand.
+The server will run for as long as the native host stays alive (i.e., while the browser extension keeps the native messaging port open).
+- If you need the server to be available even when the browser/extension isn’t connected (so that CLI commands from external scripts can be sent at any time), run `walrusfox start` yourself (e.g., under a systemd user service you manage).
+The installer does not set up any systemd unit.
 - `install` creates the following in your home directory:
     - Native messaging manifest at `~/.mozilla/native-messaging-hosts/pywalfox.json` (host name kept for compatibility with the Firefox extension).

-    - A systemd user unit at `~/.config/systemd/user/walrusfox.service` that runs the server; enable it with `systemctl --user enable --now walrusfox.service`.
+### Embedded server lifecycle
+- walrusfox-ext starts an embedded Unix socket server when no server is listening on the configured socket path.
+- The embedded server runs within the native host process; it will shut down automatically when the browser closes the native messaging port (e.g., on browser shutdown or when the extension port is closed).
+- If you require a long-lived server, start it explicitly via `walrusfox start` (optionally as a systemd user service).

 ## Native message schema (current)